-14. PROGRESS REPORTS AND REVIEW
+13. GRANT PROGRESS REPORTS

-Timely scientific and financial reports represent a critical part of responsible stewardship of the donated dollars.
+Timely scientific reports represent a critical part of responsible stewardship of the donated dollars.
 We greatly appreciate your efforts to assist us in fulfilling these important commitments.
-Information in the annual and final scientific reports, as well as possibly from the Structured Technical Abstract, may be shared with donors under a Non-Disclosure Agreement.
+Information in the annual and final scientific reports may be shared with donors under a Non-Disclosure Agreement.
 Therefore, do not include proprietary or confidential information.
-To access the necessary forms for bi-annual and final progress reports, please go to https://proposalcentral.com/.
+To access the necessary forms for annual and final progress reports, please go to https://proposalcentral.com/.

 - 1. An annual progress report must be submitted each year within 60 days after the first and subsequent anniversaries of the start date of the grant. - 2.
 The final progress report should cover the entire grant period.
 In the event a grant has been extended without additional funds, the final report is not due until 60 days after the official termination date of the grant.
 If the grant is terminated early, a final report must still be completed within 60 days of the termination date. - 3.
 Grantees must submit reports in a timely manner.
 If this is not possible, a grantee must make a written request to extend the reporting deadline.
-Noncompliance may result in the withholding of payment on all grants in effect at the recipient institution until reports are received. - 4.
-Please note that up-to-date annual reports are required when requesting any grant modifications, including transfer of institutions and no-cost extensions. - 5.
-Grantees must attend the annual RRP Scientific Conference and be prepared to present an overview of the progress made on the LEAP grant project.
-RRP will cover the costs of attendance. - 6.
-During the grant term, Grantees are expected to meet with RRP at least once per year to discuss progress. - 7.
-A formal review of each LEAP grant will occur after 2 years.
-At this time, the project's progress will be assessed, and PIs will have the opportunity to adjust the project's specific aims if necessary for the remaining 2 years of the LEAP grant.
-If it is determined at that time that the project has not made significant progress or that the preliminary findings generated are no longer warrant further investigations, the Parties may terminate funding of the LEAP Grant at this juncture.
+Noncompliance may result in the withholding of payment on all grants in effect at the recipient institution until reports are received.

+Please note that up-to-date annual reports are required when requesting any grant modifications, including transfer of institutions and no-cost extensions.